Lathika11/Lathika11/README.md

 Hi ,I'm Lathika
 I'm Interested in Big Data engineering and python programming.
-I’m currently learning sql and big data tools
+I’m currently learning BigData Tools and Spark
-I’m looking to collaborate on github
+My skills in BigData like SQL,Python,Hadoop(HDFS),Hive I’m looking to collaborate on github